Linux and UNIX Man Pages

 NAME

 Almost all MPI routines return an error value; C routines as the value of the function and Fortran routines in the last argument.
 C++ func- tions do not return errors.
 If the default error handler is set to MPI::ERRORS_THROW_EXCEPTIONS, then on error the C++ exception mechanism will be used to throw an MPI:Exception object.
 Before the error value is returned, the current MPI error handler is called.
-For MPI I/O function errors, the default error handler is set to MPI_ERRORS_RETURN.
-The error handler may be changed with MPI_File_set_errhandler; the predefined error handler MPI_ERRORS_ARE_FATAL may be used to make I/O errors fatal.
+By default, this error handler aborts the MPI job, except for I/O function errors.
+The error handler may be changed with MPI_Comm_set_errhandler; the predefined error handler MPI_ERRORS_RETURN may be used to cause error values to be returned.
 Note that MPI does not guarantee that an MPI program can continue past an error.
-Open MPI 1.2 September 2006 MPI_File_get_view(3OpenMPI)
+Open MPI 1.2 September 2006 MPI_Type_get_true_extent(3OpenMPI)

 Man Page